Reshaping Cultural Policies for the Promotion of Fundamental Freedoms and the Diversity of Cultural Expressions in Mongolia

 All debates are available (in Mongolian only) on the facebook page of the Mongolian National Commission for UNESCO.

-On the occasion of the 2022 World Art Day (15 April 2022), “ReIShaping Policies for Creativity” Deputy Minister of Culture of Mongolia, the Director and Representative of UNESCO Beijing Cluster Office, the Counsellor for Cultural Affairs of the Embassy of Sweden in Beijing.
+On the occasion of the 2022 World Art Day (15 April 2022), the Mongolian National Commission for UNESCO and the UNESCO Beijing Office hosted a launch event of the 2022 Global Report “ReIShaping Policies for Creativity” at the Ministry of Foreign Affairs in Ulaanbaatar.
+The event was opened by the Deputy Minister of Culture of Mongolia, the Director and Representative of UNESCO Beijing Cluster Office, the Counsellor for Cultural Affairs of the Embassy of Sweden in Beijing.
 The Deputy Minister notably highlighted that the “Vision 2050: Mongolian Long-Term Development Policy”, adopted by the Government of Mongolia, incorporates cultural and creative industry as one of the key 6 priority areas for the economic development of Mongolia.